I want to add an attached carport to my shop or house. How do I go about creating that in Chief Architect?

 On the Structure panel, uncheck Ceiling Over This Room and Roof Over This Room, then click OK.

-Drawing the Carport Roof
+To draw the Carport Roof

 Using the Select Objects tool, click to select the existing main structure's left roof plane, then click the Open Object edit button to display the Roof Plane Specification dialog.